Rollin’, rollin’, rollin’,

 0 Comments

-In the printmaking workshop tonight There’s a cut in my paper and a tear in the blanket Think the pressure might be over-tight My ink is looking spare, Is that another hair?
-Still searching for the backing sheets I’m down on my tarlatan, running outta rags Oh, I swear I’m like a hot plate, turned up to eleven Starting to overheat Goin’ crazy tryin’a make a print where every little thing Is pure and good and right But before I edition, need a lot more precision, The right amount of dark and light But I’m filling with doubt, registration is out, The image could be better drawn, So I gotta keep proofing, gotta get it together If I’m counting the flaws I’ve barely just begun Like a B.A.T. out of hell Every print I’ve been pulling is wrong I’m making micro-adjustments but whatever I’m doing is Wrong, wrong, wrong Like a B.A.T. out of hell Every print I’ve been pulling is wrong When the blanket’s down And the wheel’s gone round And I’m holding my last proof Then like a sinner before the gates of heaven I’ll be ripping up this one too I’m gonna hit the presses like a battering ram I’m determined, gonna get it right Trying every plate in every orientation And bumping up the opaque white But nothing here to show, still no good to go And every proof has bitten the dust And nothing’s printing up and nothing’s lining up And nothing’s looking worth the fuss I’ve added in a little smidge of ultramarine, Tried a little cobalt too.
-But I’d rather be damned, you know I’m gonna be damned If I’m adding in the Prussian blue Well, I’d rather be damned, you know I’m gonna be damned, If I’m adding in the Prussian blue Well, I’d rather be damned, you know I’m gonna be damned, Rather be damned, you know I’m gonna be damned, Rather be damned, you know I’m gonna be damned, If I’m adding in the Prussian, Adding in the Prussian, Adding in the Prussian blue Goin’ crazy tryin’a make a print where every little thing Is pure and good and right But before I edition, need a lot more precision The right amount of dark and light Still having my doubts, registration is out, My image looking pretty forlorn, So I gotta keep proofing till I get it together Gotta sort out the flaws Before I see the sun Like a B.A.T. out of hell Every print I’ve been pulling is wrong I’m making micro-adjustments but whatever I’m doing is Wrong, wrong, wrong Like a B.A.T. out of hell Every print I’ve been pulling is wrong When the blanket’s down And the wheel’s gone round And I’m holding my last proof Then like a sinner before the gates of heaven I’ll be ripping up this one too Then like a sinner before the gates of heaven I’ll be ripping up this one too Well, I can see myself, tearing out my hair After Peeling back to find another dud And I’ve under-etched and I’ve over-wiped And invented fifty-seven ways to make another mistake But I still can't pull a good proof And I keep on messing up the order that I print my plates And I keep on messing up the order that I print my plates And I’m down to the bottom of my 55981 Torn my paper, every single last sheet is gone But I think somebody somewhere must have cast a spell Cause the last proof I pull is a thing Of beauty It’s a print of perfection, in every way It’s a hellava B.A.T.
-And I’m scraping the bottom of my 55981 Torn my paper, every single last sheet is gone But I think somebody somewhere must have cast a spell Cause the last proof I pull is a thing Of beauty, of beauty It’s a print of perfection, in every way It’s a hellava B.A.T.
+On the printmaking presses tonight There’s a cut in my paper and a tear in the blanket Think the pressure might be over-tight My ink is looking spare, Is that another hair?
+Still searching for the backing sheets I’m down on my tarlatan, running outta rags Oh, I swear I’m like a hot plate, turned up to eleven Starting to overheat (Ooo..)
+Goin’ crazy tryin’a make a print where every little thing (Ooo..)
+Is pure and good and right Ooo Ooo Ooo (Ooo..)Still a ton of revisions, before I edition, (Ooo..)
+None of them are black and white (Ooo..)Without any doubt, registration is out, (Ooo..)The image could be better drawn, Ooo-oo-oo-oo-ooo So I gotta keep proofing, it can only get better If I’m counting the flaws I’ve barely just begun Like a B.A.T. out of hell Every print I’ve been pulling is wrong I’m making micro-adjustments but whatever I’m doing is Wrong, wrong, wrong Like a B.A.T. out of hell Every print I’ve been pulling is wrong (Aah..)
+When the blanket’s down (Aah..)
+And the wheel’s gone round (Aah..)
+And I’m holding my last proof oo-oo-oo Like a beginner before the worst print ever I’ll be ripping up this one too I’m cranking up the presses just as hard as I can I’m determined, gonna get one right Trying every plate in every orientation And bumping up the opaque white But nothing here to show, still no good to go And every proof has bitten the dust And nothing’s printing up and nothing’s lining up And nothing’s looking worth the fuss (Ooo..)I’ve added in a little smidge of ultramarine, (Ooo..)Tried a little cobalt too.
+(Ooo..)But I’d rather be damned, you know I’m gonna be damned Ooo-oo-oo-oo (Ooo..)If I’m adding in the Prussian blue Well, I’d rather be damned, you know I’m gonna be damned, If I’m adding in the Prussian blue Well, I’d rather be damned, you know I’m gonna be damned, Rather be damned, you know I’m gonna be damned, Rather be damned, you know I’m gonna be damned, If I’m adding in the Prussian, Adding in the Prussian, Adding in the Prussian blue Goin’ crazy tryin’a make a print where every little thing Is pure and good and right Still a ton of revisions, before I edition, None of them are black and white Still not any doubt, registration is out, Still looking like a pile of dung, So I gotta keep proofing, it can only get better Gotta sort out the flaws Before I see the sun Like a B.A.T. out of hell Every print I’ve been pulling is wrong I’m making micro-adjustments but whatever I’m doing is Wrong, wrong, wrong Like a B.A.T. out of hell Every print I’ve been pulling is wrong (Aah..)
+When the blanket’s down (Aah..)
+And the wheel’s gone round (Aah..)
+And I’m holding my last proof oo-oo-oo Like a beginner before the worst print ever I’ll be ripping up this one too Like a beginner before the worst print ever I’ll be ripping up this one too Well, I can see myself, tearing out my hair After Peeling back to find another dud And I’ve under-etched and I’ve over-wiped And tried fifty-seven different ways to ink up my plates But I still can't pull a good proof Every time I lift the blanket, damn! there's another mistake.
+Every time I lift the blanket, damn! yet another mistake.
+(Ooo..)
+And I’m down to the bottom of my 55981 (Ooo..)
+Torn my paper, every single last sheet is gone (Aah... )But I think somebody somewhere must have cast a spell Cause the last proof I pull is a thing Of beauty It’s a print of perfection, in every way It’s a hellava B.A.T.
+And I’m scraping the bottom of my 55981 Torn my paper, every single last sheet is gone (Ooo..)
+But I think somebody somewhere must have cast a spell Cause the last proof I pull is a thing Of beauty, of beauty It’s a print of perfection, in every way It’s a hellava B.A.T.
 Oh, it’s a hellava B.A.T.
 Oh, it’s a hellava B.A.T.
-Oh, like a B.A.T. out of hell (As I’m watching the morning, watching the morning dawn) Oh, like a B.A.T. out of hell (As I’m watching the morning, watching the morning dawn) Oh, like a B.A.T. out of hell Meatloaf & Jim Steinman, Bat Out of Hell, 1977 E Am C7
+Oh, like a B.A.T. out of hell (As a new day dawns I can finally print my run) Oh, like a B.A.T. out of hell (Only just begun, yeah I still gotta print my run) Oh, like a B.A.T. out of hell Ooo...
+Meatloaf & Jim Steinman, Bat Out of Hell, 1977 E Am C7

 Sometimes, there’s a voice in your head Says you gotta get out, somewhere better instead It’s time to print, you’re just not able You need more space, you need more tables In a workshop in a mud brick town With gums and wallabies all around Roller on ink the only sound In a studio in a mud brick town Last stop on the Hurstbridge Line I’m heading out to Baldessin Last stop on the Hurstbridge Line I’m heading out to F. Bb C7 F Baldessin, oh Baldessin, F F7 Bb Gm7 I can hear Tess Edwards calling C7 F. Bb.
 Bb Am Gm Silvi sets the presses rolling C. Dm Get my printing done Here at Baldessin Saturday market, chattering voices So many chais so many choices Classic?
 Spice?
 Mug?
 Pot?
 Which one have you got?
 Have you had it, do you drink it If so, how often Which do you choose The cow or soy option?
-(The cow or soy?)
+(The powder or tea?)
 Last stop on the Hurstbridge Line I’m heading out to Baldessin Last stop on the Hurstbridge Line I’m heading out to Baldessin, oh Baldessin, Got a workshop to be doing Silvi gets the coffee brewin’ Crank up the Albion Here at Baldessin Baldessin Aaaaa… Aaaaa… Aaaaa… Aaaaa… A. B. A. B And it’s always been my fantasy C#m B. A Win a fellowship from the State Library A B E Saving money with my own sheets B. A In a garret in the sun Here at D Eb E Baldessin Barbie Kjar is bringing it home Mokulito on wood not stone Photogravure’s Not just a fad Check out Lloyd’s bromilliads Holy Moses!
 A kangaroo!
 Drop my pizza from a Boy Named Sue (with double vegan cheese!)
 Last stop on the Hurstbridge Line I’m heading out to Baldessin Last stop on the Hurstbridge Line I’m heading out to Baldessin, oh Baldessin, Where I feel the Enjay sighing Where my latest prints are drying Dm C. Bb.
 Am.
 Gm Where the ghost of George still walks among the gums Gm A D At Baldessin At Baldessin Neil Tennant & Chris Lowe (Pet Shop Boys), West End Girls, 1986 Jimmy Webb (for Glen Campbell), Galveston, 1969 Etienne, Sophie, Julie & Jazmina, Ladies

 Rolling up, in black Or wiping it back?
 Can’t figure out which way to go Relief prints or intaglio?
 Gamblin?
 Graphic Chemicals?
 Cranfield?
 Charbonelle?
 Speedball?
 Water-based or oil-based?
 Oil-based or water-based?
 Can’t figure out which way to go Multi-plate or monochrome?
 I can’t decide which end I prefer The scraper or the burnisher?
 Positive or negative?
 Negative or positive?
 Schminke?
 Caligo?
 Speedball?
 Derivan?
 Graphic Chemicals?
 Don’t know which way the cards will fall Rolling up, in black Or wiping it back?
 I can’t decide which end I prefer The scraper or the burnisher?
 Cranfield?
 Graphic Chemicals?
 Gamblin?
 Charbonelle?
 Speedball?
 Water-based or oil-based?
 Oil-based or water-based?
-The Breeders, Cannonball, 1993 *Lyrics by Martin King
+The Breeders, Cannonball, 1993 *Concept by Martin King

 Rocking, there isn't a trick yeah Rocking, won't happen by magic Baby You can never do enough of it Rocking, forwards and back, keep Bm rocking, for velvety blacks oh E Db Baby, I’ve just gotta keep a’rocking it F# B Don’t stop a’rocking it now Don’t stop the rocking, gotta keep a’rocking, don’t stop a’rocking now F# I have never been shy Dbm When it comes to intaglio Amb Thought I’d give it a try E Ebm D All day rocking from left to right E Ebm Db B Db Rocking diagonally overnight E Ebm Top to bottom through a new sun rise Dbm B A B Then start again, start again, start again Oh Baby Rocking, in every direction Rocking, cross every section ‘Till I, get zero reflection Then I I get to do it all again Rocking, all night and all day now Rocking, in every which way God damn it, still only prints grey When will I Get to start burnishing?
 Wanna start burnishing now Don’t stop the rocking Just gotta keep a’rocking Never stop a’rocking, now I really wanted to see A glorious chiaroscuro But it wasn’t to be I got tennis elbow and I’m going blind Pins and needles down my left side Scoliosis and RSI At twenty-five, twenty-five, twenty-five Oh Baby Maybe, this wasn’t so clever Feels like, I’ve been rocking for ever Now I, wish that I’d never Started Oh I should have aquatinted it Stuff this, I’m calling it quits I’ve had it, and I can’t feel my wrists From rocking, whose idea was this?
 Oh baby, I blame Graeme Peebles I blame Graeme Peebles Rocking, wish I knew the trick of Rocking, it's really the pits yeah Rocking, it’s mezzotint madness Baby And I blame Graeme Peebles I blame Graeme Peebles I do So sick of rocking, Had enough of rocking I never wanna rock again Björn Ulvaeus & Benny Anderson, Rock Me, 1974 Ah, wash out!

 Release, the grease Wash out!
 Ah, wash out!
 Release, the grease Wash out!
 We’re here to get down with planography Been around since the eighteenth century In the Kingdom of Bavaria Lived Alois Senefelder Outta paper, so he wrote it on a stone And voila!
 Lithography was born Hydrophobic!
 Yeah hydrophilic too Immiscibility is gonna rule!
 Ah, wash out!
 Release, the grease Wash out!
 Got my stone, gonna grind it down Levigator, spinning all around I’ll level it, with 80 grit Time to get intimate with the graining sink Feel the pressure, testing for a wedge Eliminating hollows, filing down the edge Waxy crayon!
 Look out oily tousche Grab the gum arabic, I’m cutting loose!
 Ah, wash out!
 Release, the grease Wash out!
 Release!
 Yeah, release!
 The grease!
 Oil and water were never meant to mix Hope the theory holds or else I’m in a fix Three Hail Marys!
 Can you feel the fear?
 Washed my image out.
 Oh God, please reappear!
 Lube up the tympan, lower down the bar Got my sponge, got my nitric in a jar Ease the pressure!
 Don’t want my stone to crack Done my second etch.
 No turning back!
 Ah, wash out!
 Release, the grease Wash out!
 Ah, wash out!
 Release, the grease Wash out!
-Chic, Le freak, 1978 (I’m) ready for editioning, editioning
+Chic, Le freak, 1978 |

 Press Gang LyricsThe current versions of Press Gang songs Archives